Qiskit/qiskit-ibm-runtime/README.md

 All quantum applications and algorithms at the fundamental level are built using three steps
 1. Choose a quantum circuit to encode the quantum state.
-2. Define the obserable to be measured or the classical  register to be measured
+2. Define the observable to be measured or the classical register to be measured
 4. Execute the quantum circuits using a primitive functions (estimator or sampler).